lzieniew/nvim_config/README.md

 To install first backup your nvim config and run:
 `git clone git@github.com:lzieniew/nvim_config.git ~/.config/nvim`

-Link to the documentation: [documentation](https://lazyvim.github.io/installation)

 #Config tutorial
-For me it configuring default Lazyvim config wasn't trivial, so here I will put how to do things that I found hard:
+For me configuring default Lazyvim config wasn't trivial, so here I will put how to do things that I found hard:

 ## setup python environment
 out of the box Lazyvim extras python works pretty well, but there are few manuals steps to do